preames/public-notes/llvm-riscv-status.rst

 Workload Status:

 * sqlite3 (many configs) -- stable, no invalid costs
-* imagemagick -- build w/o link due to "missing files" (likely autoconf cross compile probl, CFLAGS not respected, so not building interesting configs
+* imagemagick -- build w/o link due to "missing files" (likely autoconf cross compile problem, using modified compiler to avoid CFLAGs issuess
 * Clang stage2 build (many configs) -- successful build/link, no invalid costs, ran tests using llvm-lit + qemu-user no suspicious looking errors (I slightly screwed up my run, so there were errors, but none that looked to be anything other than user error - did not rerun due to length of run)
 * llvm test-suite -- build/link w/ one error due to missing TCL in cross build (scalable vectorization only), ran all tests under qemu-user.
 Several failures due to strip not recognizing cross compiled binaries, but nothing which looked suspicious.
 Log output includes a bunch of Invalid costs for later consideration.
-* spec2017
+* spec2017 - all successfully cross compile, several generate link errors

 Tuning